OZI-Project/OZI/.github/SECURITY.md

 ## Reporting a Vulnerability

-This can be done directly through GitHub.
+This can be done directly through GitHub or via help@oziproject.dev